mysociety/parlparse/parser.md

   On Windows, you could use TortoiseGit and the same URL.

-* Python - Under Windows download Python 2.4.
-Unix-based operating systems probably have Python already installed, but you may need to upgrade to Python 2.4.
-You also need the mxDateTime module by eGenix, go to downloads on that page.
-Under Debian this is in the package python2.4-egenix-mxdatetime.
+* Python.
+You also need the mxDateTime module by eGenix; under Debian this is in the package python-egenix-mxdatetime.

 * Patch and Diff - The parser has a preprocessor which applies patches to Hansard to fix uncommon errors.
 This is done using the tools "patch" and "diff", which